 It’s your job to make sure that months or even years of hard work you put in writing doesn’t go waste by small imperfections that can make a bad impression on the journal editor.

 Even a trifling mistake can distract the readers from the overall quality of your writing.
 For example, if you forget to define an abbreviation, if one of you

-A scientist is confident of his research paper while submitting it to the journal.
+A scientist is confident in his research paper while submitting it to the journal.
 He knows he has worked hard, conducted an excellent study which would bring about a turnover in his field.
-He expects the peer reviewers to understand the importance of his work and accept it for publication.
+He expects the peer-reviewers to understand the importance of his work and accept it for publication.

 But, unfortunately, his paper gets rejected.
 And the reason is poorly written research paper.

 Probably, every scientist has gone through this.
 And that’s when he realizes the impor